chipbennett/oenology/readme.txt

 = So, how do I learn from Oenology? =

 Each Theme template file includes a considerable amount of inline documentation, explaining the code use.
-Also, each template file includes a function reference, that lists each function, hook, and tag used in the file, along with a WordPress Codex reference, an explanation of the function, and example usage.
+Also, the Theme includes a function reference, that lists each function, hook, and tag used in the Theme, along with a WordPress Codex reference, an explanation of the function, and example usage.

 = What is the Oenology Reference admin page? =